microsoft/playwright/docs/src/api/params.md

 ## screenshot-option-scale
 - `scale` <[ScreenshotScale]<"css"|"device">>

 When set to `"css"`, screenshot will have a single pixel per each css pixel on the page.
 For high-dpi devices, this will keep screenshots small.
-Using `"device"` option will produce a single pixel per each device pixel, so screenhots of high-dpi devices will be twice as large or even larger.
+Using `"device"` option will produce a single pixel per each device pixel, so screenshots of high-dpi devices will be twice as large or even larger.

 Defaults to `"device"`.

 ## screenshot-option-scale-default-css
 - `scale` <[ScreenshotScale]<"css"|"device">>

 When set to `"css"`, screenshot will have a single pixel per each css pixel on the page.
 For high-dpi devices, this will keep screenshots small.
-Using `"device"` option will produce a single pixel per each device pixel, so screenhots of high-dpi devices will be twice as large or even larger.
+Using `"device"` option will produce a single pixel per each device pixel, so screenshots of high-dpi devices will be twice as large or even larger.

 Defaults to `"css"`.